Islam in Liberia

 Islam in Liberia is practiced by an estimated 12.2% of the population.
 The vast majority of Liberian Muslims are Malikite Sunni, with sizeable Shia and Ahmadiyya minorities.
 The primary Muslim ethnic groups are the Vai and Mandingo but also Gbandi, Kpelle and other ethnic groups.
 Historically, Liberian Muslims have followed a relaxed and liberal form of Islam that is heavily influenced by indigenous religions that were integrated into Islam when it came to Liberia in the 16th century with the collapse of the Songhai Empire in Mali.
 Islamic religious practices vary in cities and towns across the country.
 Younger Liberian Muslims, particularly in the cities along the coast, tend to be more secular but still practice Islam in everyday life.
 In rural areas, Liberian Muslims are more conservative in dressing modestly, performing prayers and attending religious studies.
 The practice of Islam in Liberia has been compared to Islam common in Senegal and Gambia, with strong orientation toward Sufism.

 The major Islamic holidays, Eid el Fitr, Ramadan and Eid al Adha, called Tabaski Day, are celebrated annually in Liberia.
 People have begun to go on Hajj to Mecca in recent years.
 Joint English-Arabic language, Quranic, and Muslim universities and Islamic studies schools have opened and been rebuilt in the capital Monrovia, rural towns and other cities.
-Islam appears to be experiencing revival alongside Christianity in the country as a result of the Liberian Civil War.
+Islam appears to be experiencing a revival alongside Christianity in the country as a result of the Liberian Civil War.
 America-Liberian Methodists, the first Christians in Liberia, arrived on January 7, 1822.

-Charles Taylor
+History

+Islam first appeared in Liberia during the 16th and 17th centuries, brought by Mandinka merchants and clerics.
+Further migration by Mandinka merchants to Liberia by the 18th century led to an increase of Islamic influence, eventually leading to conversions among several of the local population such as the Gola, Gbandi, Vai and Loma peoples.
+Muslims played a significant role in the construction of Liberia throughout its recent and modern history.

+Modern history

 President Charles Taylor promulgated Islam for political reasons.
 Taylor, an ally of Libyan leader Muammar al-Gaddafi, trained in Libya before returning to Liberia.
 Taylor's government sent 220 Muslims to Mecca to do Hajj in 2001 and gave the Liberia Muslim's council a prominent building in Monrovia and the designation of two hours of national broadcasting weekly for Islam-related programming.